wp-plugins/yes-co-ores-wordpress-plugin/readme.txt

 7. Project details on the Wordpress Admin

 == Changelog ==
+= 1.1.2 =
+* Added: options what to show with the "Yes-co Object Koppelingen" widget
+* Added: functions to show only images with type 'Plattegrond'
+* Added: Price replacement to 'Wonen' objects
+* Changed: 'verkoop' and/or 'verhuur' category is now also based on the scenario (if no price is set)

-= 1.1.1 =
+* Fixed: Price replacement is shown instead of the price (when set) = 1.1.1 =
 * Fixed: activation of plugin in Yes-co App Market
 * Fixed: upload directory check